BigDeviltjj/dl_models/README.md

 For ResnetV1:

-run cifar10_download_and_extract.py to download the cifar10 dataset.
+cifar10:run cifar10_download_and_extract.py to download the cifar10 dataset.
 Then run cifar10_main --data-dir='the path where you save your dataset' to use Resnet to train on cifar10.

+Imagenet:You will need to download the ImageNet dataset and convert it to TFRecord format.
+Follow along with the Inception guide in order to prepare the dataset.
+Then train the model as follow:python imagenet_main.py --data_dir='the path where you save your dataset'.

 For vgg16: